I Prefer not to Say: Protecting User Consent in Models with Optional Personal Data: Related Work and other Fairness Notions

 \textbf{Individual fairness \cite{dwork2012fairness}.} Fairness definitions in this category use a distance metric $m$ to define similarities $m(\bx_i, \bx_j)$ between individuals $x_i$ and $x_j$.
 Considering the application in mind, the sensitive attributes should not play a role in determining the distance.
-The classifier output distributions for $\bff(\bx_j)$ and $\bff(\bx_i)$ that are compared by some divergence $D$ should not differ more than the distance between these individuals, i.e., $D(\bff(\bx_j), \bff(\bx_i)) \leq m(\bx_i, \bx_j)$ \cite{dwork2012fairness}.
-In the considered setting, following the proposition by Verma et al. \cite{verma2018fairness}, we could define the distance to be $0$, if individuals have the same base features $\bb$.
-This would effectively constrain the the classification outcome to be identical independently of the optional feature specified, effectively prohibiting its use.
-Even when defining other distance metrics, the classification outcome will still be constrained to a certain range, again contradicting our ideal of Incentivation.
+The classifier output distributions for $f(\bx_j)$ and $f(\bx_i)$ that are compared by some divergence $D$ should not differ more than the distance between these individuals, i.e., $D(f(\bx_j), f(\bx_i)) \leq m(\bx_i, \bx_j)$ \cite{dwork2012fairness}.
+In the considered setting, following the proposition by \citet{verma2018fairness}, we could define the distance to be $0$, if individuals have the same base features $\bb$.
+This would effectively constrain the classification outcome to be identical independently of the optional feature specified, effectively prohibiting its use.
+Even when defining other distance metrics, the classification outcome will still be constrained to a certain range, again contradicting our desideratum of Optimality.